ansys/pymapdl/doc/source/examples/technology_showcase_examples/techdemo-28/ex_28-tecfricstir.rst

   coupling is recommended for such processes.
 This method involves just one analysis that uses a coupled-field element containing all necessary degrees of freedom.
-Direct coupling is advantageous when the coupled-field interaction involves strongly-coupled physics or is highly nonlinear.
+Direct coupling is advantageous when the coupled-field interaction involves strongly coupled physics or is highly nonlinear.
 * A nonlinear transient analysis is preferable for simulations where the objective is to study the transient temperature and transient heat transfer.
 * The dynamic effects of different physics should be controlled.
-In this problem, for example, the dynamic effects of the structural degrees of freedom are disabled as they are unimportant.
+In this problem, for example, the dynamic effects of the structural degrees of freedom are turned off as they are unimportant.
 * Separating the solution process into three load steps helps you to understand the physics and solve the problem.
 * The contact between the two plates must be nearly perfect to maintain